zenmonkeykstop/qubes-doc.rtd/developer/general/join.rst

 The Qubes OS Project does not currently have any open positions.
 This page will be updated when open positions become available.
-In the meantime, there are many different ways you can `contribute to the Qubes OS project </doc/contributing/>`__.
+In the meantime, there are many different ways you can :doc:`contribute to the Qubes OS project </introduction/contributing>`.